 All of our Actors and Directors are volunteers and we are always looking to expand and diversify our pool of actors.
 The best way to get involved is to keep an eye on our Facebook page or right here on royaltytheatre.co.uk for our latest audition dates.

-All auditions are open to all over 16, regardless of experience.
+All auditions are open to all over 16 (unless stated), regardless of experience and are open to members and non-members.
 No preparation is required, but please turn up about 15 minutes early so that we can take some details.